|Survey name||Household Projections in England|

 How we process the household projections data

 The methodology used to produce the projections is detailed in the methodology article.
-A summary of that methodology is provided in this section.
+A summary of that methodology is provided in this section and summarised by the flow diagram in Figure 1.

 As with previous household projections, the methodology is split into two stages.
-Stage 1 produces projected total numbers of households by quinary age group and sex of the household reference person (HRP)1 over the projection period for England, regions and local authorities.
+Stage 1 produces projected total numbers of households by quinary age group and sex of the HRP1 over the projection period for England, regions and local authorities.
 The total number of households in each geographical area form the basis of the control totals for Stage 2 of the projection methodology, which gives the detailed household-type breakdown.
-We will update this report when the Stage 2 projections are published, so that it includes full details about both stages of the methodology.

 Stage 1 begins by taking the latest sets of mid-year population estimates (MYEs) and subnational population projections (SNPPs), by quinary age group and sex, and applying an adjustment to remove those living in communal establishments (CEs) using census data.
-This adjustment uses the same assumptions as the existing methodology.
 It is also supplemented by administrative data about the prison population.
 This part of the method produces a projected household population by quinary age group and sex for the years 2001 to 2041.

 Household projections are produced separately for England, regions and local authorities.
 Projected numbers of households for the regions are then constrained to the England total, with figures for local authorities constrained to the relevant regional totals.